 - Obvious confounding factors that affect self harm/suicide such as mental health issues were not controlled for in the study.

 CONCLUSION: There are fundamental methodology issues with both UK studies that report that almost half of transgender young people attempt suicide.
 This data is poor quality and should not be relied upon by parents when considering how best to support their children.
 The misuse of suicide figures is ethically questionable.

 Our findings were confirmed by the UK Independent Factchecking charity Fullfact, after trans activist Paris Lees made this claim on the BBC 2 Question Time programme in March 2018:

 “45% of young trans people in this country, modern Britain, have attempted suicide.
 Not thought about, attempted.”

 “We can’t say how representative this is of the young trans community in Britain as a whole – the overall sample was not adjusted to try and be representative.”

-The Tavistock and Portman GIDS clinic states that amongst children referred to the clinic “suicide is extremely rare” (taken from the Tavistock evidence base page here).
+The Tavistock and Portman GIDS clinic states that amongst children referred to the clinic “suicide is extremely rare” (taken from the Tavistock evidence base).

-At a conference in Bristol in October 2017, Dr Polly Carmichael, Director and Consultant Clinical Psychologist at the Tavistock clini, stated that the PACE survey is “deeply flawed” and that rates of self-harm, distress and suicidal ideation are similar to CAMHS figures overall.
-Dr Carmichael’s full talk is available on this page and we summed it up in this thread.
+At a conference in Bristol in October 2017, Dr Polly Carmichael, Director and Consultant Clinical Psychologist at the Tavistock clinic, stated that the PACE survey is “deeply flawed” and that rates of self-harm, distress and suicidal ideation are similar to CAMHS figures overall.
+Dr Carmichael’s talk is discussed in more detail in this thread.